ThinkR-open/isc-proposal-licence/proposal_licence.md

 Software, by freeing time for us to work on this project.

-We would also need a “floating budget” of 4K for external legal opinion (to be used or not), and of 1K for documentation.
+We would also need a “floating budget” of 4K for external legal opinion (to be used or not), and of 1K for documentation (to be used or not).
 These two budgets will allow us to buy documentation if we need to, and to get advice from an expert in case of need.

 Below is a summary of our needs: